hoo-way/Oscilloscope_Based_On_MCU/README.md

 ## 1 Introduction

-The Oscilloscope Simulation System base on EFM8UB1 is intended to bring a tool to sample ADC value and display it as waveform on a computer screen, Through a combination of hardware and software, it looks like a real oscilloscope.
+The Oscilloscope Simulation System base on Silabs MCU device EFM8UB1 is intended to bring a tool to sample ADC value and display it as waveform on a computer screen, Through a combination of hardware and software, it looks like a real oscilloscope.

 The software architecture of system consist of firmware running on EFM8UB1 STK and application running on a computer.
 The GUI application running on a computer is developed by python 2.7, pyside2, Qt5, and USBxpress library.